Mario Party 6: Gameplay

 Mario Party 6 was the first game to make use of the GameCube Microphone.

 In Mario Party 6, up to four players take turns moving on board game-style stages, often playing multiplayer minigames to earn coins and stars.
 The object of the game is to amass the most coins and stars before completing a set number of turns.
 This is the first game to take out the coin bonus star, replacing it with the Orb star, which is awarded to the player that used the most Orbs.
 On multiplayer game boards, the sun will periodically set or rise (every three turns), producing different effects.
 Changes include spaces moving, different characters appearing, and changes to minigames.
 This is reflected in two new characters, Brighton and Twila, representing the sun and moon, respectively.

 All 10 playable characters from Mario Party 5 return in this game: Mario, Luigi, Princess Peach, Princess Daisy, Wario, Waluigi, Toad, Yoshi, Koopa Kid, and Boo.
 Toadette is also playable as a newcomer.
 There are 82 minigames in total.

 In the game's frame story, Brighton and Twila, the sun and the moon who watch over the Mario Party world, argue over who is more popular.
 Mario suggests they collect as many Stars as possible to end this.

-Mario Party 5 features orbs, special items players can either collect on the board or buy with coins at the Orb Hut.
-They can be used in many ways to give a player an advantage, such as stealing coins from rivals, hampering a rival's progress, or quickly obtaining stars.
-In Mario Party 5, these were called capsules.
-Unlike in Mario Party 5, the player does not have to pay to use Orbs on his or herself and may find coins in Orbs.
-How Orbs are used is determined by the Orb's type.
-These are: Self, Space, Roadblock and Special.
-Roadblock type Orbs are one-use only and trigger when passed.
-Space type Orbs transform a space into a character space and only work if a rival lands on the space.
-If a player stops on their own character space, they gain five coins.
-Self type Orbs add buffs to the player that used them such as additional Dice Blocks.
-Special Orbs are used automatically to protect players' coins or stars from being stolen from Pink Boo and Chain Chomp, occurrences exclusive to certain boards.